aaron-grau/curic/full-stack-project/README.md

 ## Project

-You will spend the next two weeks working on your full-time on your full-stack project Here are the important deadlines.
+You will spend the next two weeks working full-time on your full-stack project Here are the important deadlines.

 * **W8D2**: Start work on your full-stack project after you finish A06